 HDMI (High-Definition Multimedia Interface) is an industry-supported, uncompressed, all-digital audio/video interface.
 HDMI provides an interface between any compatible digital audio/video source, such as a DVD player, or A/V receiver and a compatible digital audio and/or video monitor, such as a digital TV (DTV).
-The intended applications for HDMI TVs, and DVD players.
 The primary advantage is cable reduction and content protection provisions.
 HDMI supports standard, enhanced, or high-definition video, plus multichannel digital audio on a single cable.